Finding Fast Transients in Real Time Using Novel Light Curve Analysis Algorithm: Results

 The light curve of DWF011805.113-751125.458, plotted in the left panel of Figure \ref{bg_tuc} is a known RR Lyrae source, called BG Tuc \citep{bgtuc1,bgtuc2}.
 The light curves of DWF011805.113-751125.458 for each night of the DWF observing run are plotted in the right panel of Figure \ref{bg_tuc}; this figure shows the variability of the object over long time scales.

 The behavior of DWF102920.187-355700.211 on both the night of 180607, plotted in the upper left and panel of Figure \ref{fading}, and 1800608, plotted in the upper right panel of Figure \ref{fading}, were identified by the FTF algorithm as potential transient phenomena.
 The first night of data shows a source decreasing from $g\sim17.6$ to $g\sim18.4$ in 30 minutes of observation.
 The data from the second night shows a source with a baseline magnitude of $g\sim20$ that dips dramatically, twice: once by 2 magnitudes and a second time by 1.5 magnitudes, each occurring in the space of a few minutes.
 Visual inspection of the first night of data revealed no signs of contamination by non-astrophysical sources.
-The analysis of the data from the second night, shown in the bottom panel of Figure \ref{fading}, reveals that DWF102920.187-355700.211 and the dimmer stars in the vicinity all become very faint; clouds passing over this region of the sky would account for the apparent dimming of the source during the second night.
+The analysis of the data from the second night, shown in the bottom panel of Figure \ref{fading}, reveals that DWF102920.187-355700.211 and the dimmer stars in the vicinity all become very faint; clouds passing over this region of the sky would account for the apparent dimming of the source during the second night, if the clouds passed over this region of the sky and not the region containing reference stars for the field.
 We believe that DWF102920.187-355700.211 was displaying some genuine transient phenomena on the first night of observation before reaching a quiescent phase in the second and third nights.

 In Figure \ref{inflex}, we present two light curves that showcase when the FTF can identify a fast evolving transient in the DWF ``real-time'' data stream, and how quickly astronomers can trigger other resources.
 The left panel shows the source DWF040623.456-550041.171 around $g\sim17$ before dropping by 0.7 magnitudes over a 10 minute period.
 For a source like this, the FTF algorithm would alert astronomers within the first few data points (within 10 minutes in the case) after the light curve deviates from a flat position.
 The right panel of Figure \ref{inflex} shows the light curve of DWF102613.233-350150.332 rising by about 0.8 magnitudes in 40 minutes, before undergoing a seemingly exponential decay over the remainder of the observations.
 This source would be identified as a potential transient after the first 5 data points, due to the steep nature of its increasing brightness.
 Furthermore, the FTF algorithm would identify an inflection point within 10 minutes of the object's drop in brightness, notifying astronomers of a change in the behavior of this object.